olcf/olcf-user-docs/software/python/index.rst

     the compute nodes.
 It is also recommended, for convenience, that you use environment names that indicate the hostname, as virtual environments created on one system will not necessarily work on others.

+    However, for certain packages, having environments stored on NFS instead of a system's parallel filesystem (like Alpine or Orion) may cause performance issues.
+    If you see slow initialization times, it may be worth creating your environment on the parallel filesystem instead (is subject to purge policies).

 * **Adding known conda environment locations**: